dotnet/docs-maui/docs/macios/universal-links.md

 - Create and host an associated domains file on your website.
 For more information, see [Create and host an associated domains file](#create-and-host-an-associated-domains-file).
 - Add the associated domains entitlement to your app.
 For more information, see [Add the associated domains entitlement to your app](#add-the-associated-domains-entitlement-to-your-app).
 - Update your app to respond to the user activity object the system provides when a universal link routes to your app.
-For more information, see [Update your app](#update-your-app).
+For more information, see [Respond to the universal link](#respond-to-the-universal-link).

 For more information, see [Allowing apps and websites to link to your content](https://developer.apple.com/documentation/xcode/allowing-apps-and-websites-to-link-to-your-content) on developer.apple.com.
 For information about defining a custom URL scheme for your app, see [Defining a custom URL scheme for your app](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) on developer.apple.com.